houjieth/SFFoodTruck/static/doc/design_doc.md

 San Francisco Food Truck Finder
 ===============================

 This web app let you find food trucks around a specific location in San Francisco.
 You can also specify the food type keywords in your search.

 The app is currently hosted at [foodtruck.jiehou.net](http://foodtruck.jiehou.net)

 This app is basically a single page application using frontend rendering and ajax only.
 We use Backbone.js, Flask and MongoDB in the technical stack.
+So it's a full-stack product.

 Data Preparation
 ----------------